ahmed24630/open-source-auto-pilot-Ardupilot-Mega-V2.5.2/README.md

 .. _building-ardupilot-with-arduino-windows:

-Archived: Building ArduPilot for APM2.x on Windows with Arduino
+Building ArduPilot for APM2.x on Windows with Arduino
 ===============================================================

 This article shows how to build ArduPilot for APM2.x targets on Windows,